vlad-pbr/overengineered-chess/README.md

 ## Endgame Validator

 Endgame validator is a simple `while True` loop which listens on a Redis stream.
 It receives a message from move validator after a move has been performed and checks if the game has ended.
-The move is then logged to the game stream, in turn advancing the game.
+If game has indeed ended, marks game as finished by setting expiration on the stream key.

 It reads the following environment variables: